Dell Alienware m18 R2 (2024) Laptop Review

 Our Verdict

-The Dell Alienware m18 R2 is good for business use.
-It feels well-built and provides a good user experience with its large display, tactile keyboard, and responsive touchpad.
-It has plenty of processing power to tackle productivity tasks like web browsing, text formatting, and spreadsheets, as well as more demanding workloads like video editing, making it a great option for small business owners needing to do a little bit of everything.
+The Dell Alienware m18 R2 is sub-par for general productivity.
+While it feels well-built and provides a good user experience with its large display, tactile keyboard, and responsive touchpad, it's very bulky and heavy.
+Its battery life is also very bad, lasting only around four hours of light use.
+That said, it has plenty of processing power to tackle productivity tasks like web browsing, as well as more demanding workloads like video editing.
 There's a facial recognition IR camera for quick logins and a wide array of ports for peripherals and external displays.
-The downside is that it's hard to carry around because it's bulky and heavy.
-Also, its battery only lasts around four hours of light use.

 Pros